Board of Directors

 Before joining the Trust, Stuart was the Assistant Director of Performance Management at Bradford Teaching Hospitals NHS Foundation Trust with a responsibility for establishing a Performance Management Unit that supported Local Delivery Plans.
 During this time he took an opportunity to work on operational management projects, including establishing the process for the direct booking of operations and appointments with patients at the point of referral.

-Open University/Institute of Leadership and Management Certificate in Health Service Management
+Qualifications: B.A.
+(Hons) Accounting and Finance, Open University/Institute of Leadership and Management Certificate in Health Service Management

-Stuart is responsible for the development of Trust Strategy, leading the Planning Framework, developing greater Partnership Working and for Business and Commercial Development
+Responsibilities and Skills: Stuart is responsible for the development of Trust Strategy, leading the Planning Framework, developing greater Partnership Working and for Business and Commercial Development

 Appointed 15 February 2019